 10 – France

-My latest destination on this list might be the most underrated scuba diving destinations in Europe.
+My latest destination on this list might be the most underrated scuba diving destination in Europe.
 Why?
 It might be because people think prices will be high in France, and international divers are afraid they won’t find service in English.
-Well, prices are definitely among the best in Europe and now most scuba diving centres, especially in the south of France, have English speaking instructors.
-With two superb marine national parks, Port-Cros & Porquerolles and the Calanques between Marseille and Cassis, diving in France offers surprisingly incredible value.
+Well, prices are definitely among the best in Europe, and now most scuba diving centres, especially in the south of France, have English-speaking instructors.
+With two superb marine national parks, Port-Cros near Toulon and the Calanques near Marseille, diving in France offers surprisingly incredible value.

 Prices in Marseille